jeanphilippe-mh/Okuru/SECURITY.md

 ## Reporting a Vulnerability

-Please report a security issue directly to jean.philippe.mh@protonmail.com or create a **Pull request** that I'll take care of. 😊
+Please report a security issue directly to jean.philippe.mh@protonmail.com or create a new **Pull request** that I'll take care of. 😊